Improving the Trade App

 Increased configuration success rates for sparkies on site

-Reflections and impact
+Reflections & impact